 This Review of Operations is divided into two parts.
-Part A provides the University community and the general public with an overview of the financial results of the University for the year ended April 30, 2016, while Part B provides multi-year statistics based on the University's Strategic Plan.
+Part A provides the University community and the general public with an overview of the financial results of the University for the year ended April 30, 2017, while Part B provides multi-year statistics based on the University's strategic focus.